marco-lewis/silver/Z3_notes.md

 # Z3 Notes

-- Custom solvers (those made using tactics) cannot get a unsat core
+- Custom solvers (those made using tactics) cannot get a unsat core - doesn't seem to be the case (perhaps updated?)

 - 'Axioms' are given using universal/existential quantifiers (Z3 probably views such statements as true and checks that any examples satisfy them)